KazuyaIshida/SAGE2_Dockerfile/README.md

 # Dockerfile of SAGE2
-This Dokerfile creates the Docker image of SAGE2.
+This image includes SAGE2 server.
-- OS is CentOS (latest)
+- The base image is CentOS (latest)
 - The install directory is /usr/local/sage2
-- ImageMagick, FFmpeg, ExifTool and Node.js are also included.
+- Dependencies (ImageMagick, FFmpeg, ExifTool and Node.js) are also included.
 - This image doesn't have Google Chrome.